-At this time (2018-2019 breeding season), reservations do not require a deposit; this means you have first right of refusal on available kids out of the breeding(s) of your choosing according to your place on the wait list.
-If you choose to purchase a kid that becomes available through the wait list, a non-refundable deposit will then be required to hold the kid.
+At this time (2022-2023 breeding season), wait list spots are no obligation/do not require a deposit.
+We will take names for the list and contact you if an animal(s) becomes available, at which point you may decide to purchase or pass on the kid(s).
+If you choose to purchase a kid that becomes available through the wait list, a non-refundable deposit (typically 50% of the total price) will then be required to hold the kid.
 Adult goats are held by non-refundable deposit only.

 Unless other arrangements are made, pickup or delivery must be scheduled within 2 weeks of receipt of deposit or whenever the kid(s) is ready to leave the farm, whichever is applicable.
 After 2 weeks, an additional charge of $5 per day will be added to the cost of the goat/kid for board.
 If arrangements are not made to pick up goat(s) within 30 days, all deposits and agreements will be forfeit and the goat(s) will be retained and/or offered for sale to the public.
-Buyers are responsible for any costs related to shipping and transport, including any CVIs/veterinary health certificates necessary for intrastate transport.
+Buyers are responsible for any costs related to shipping and transport, including any CVIs/veterinary health certificates necessary for interstate transport.

 **A note about color: While we understand that all the different, flashy colors that occur in the Nigerian Dwarf breed are fun and appealing, please know that our breeding program is based solely on conformation and production.
 We will not take reservations for breeding stock based on coat or eye color.